National Intestinal Failure Service

 - A register of all patients with IF will provide data that will inform quality improvement.

-- A referral system for patients with IF.
-Referral may result in a virtual consultation, clinic assessment or inpatient transfer.
-It is anticipated that care for most patients will be delivered by their local care team in partnership with NIFS, meaning the patient remains cared for in their home DHB wherever possible.
+- A notification process for patients with IF.
+Notification may result in a virtual consultation, clinic assessment or inpatient transfer.
+It is anticipated that care for most patients will be delivered by their local care team in partnership with the NIFS, meaning the patient remains under the care of their home DHB wherever possible.

 - A shared care model will help with communication between clinicians and patients.
 Shared care is structured and inclusive care which is developed in partnership between the patient, their family/carers and health professionals.